General Nicolas Dahlmann

 Place of Death: Eylau, Prussia

-Returning from Egypt with General Bonaparte, Dahlmann and most of his fellow Guides did not return to Paris with their commander, but were instead to make their way there on their own means.
+Once back in France, Dahlmann and most of his fellow Guides did not return to Paris with their commander, but were instead to make their way there on their own means.
 Upon arriving at Valence, they were told by the city's administrators that they could not stay.
 Dahlmann and Bessières, the future Marshal's brother, formed the Guides into battle formation, and aggressively moved into the city.
 The local guard had no desire to fight them, and upon seeing the Guides moving in battle formation, they disobeyed the city administrators' orders to stop the Guides.
+The Guides moved into the citadel and made themselves at home.1

 External Links: